Scotland’s Complaints Watchdog Warns Some Cases May Wait 25 Weeks

 The SPSO’s more detailed information on delays says not all complaints are affected.
 It states that cases are actively prioritised where the person affected is vulnerable, where the matter is urgent and ongoing, or where there is significant public interest.
 The office also says there are no delays in allocating reviews for the Scottish Welfare Fund or for the Independent National Whistleblowing Officer.

-That qualification matters.
 The Ombudsman is not saying every complaint will wait 25 weeks, nor is it suggesting that urgent cases are being placed into the same queue as lower priority matters.
 It is, however, telling the public plainly that some non priority complaints may have to wait for many months before they are allocated to a reviewer.

 The pressure appears to have been building for some time.
 According to the SPSO, the number of public service complaints it received increased by 33 percent in 2023 to 2024 compared with the previous year.
 In 2024 to 2025, it saw a further 7 percent increase.
 Demand has remained high into 2025 to 2026, with provisional in year data showing that by the end of Quarter 3, at the end of December 2025, the office had received 31 percent more public service complaints than at the same point the previous year, and 58 percent more than the pre Covid baseline year of 2019 to 2020.

 The SPSO says it assesses each complaint to identify whether it should be prioritised, resolved quickly, or handled in another way.
 Complaints that cannot be prioritised or addressed quickly are held until they can be allocated.
 People affected by delays are being informed and are encouraged to contact the Ombudsman if their circumstances change or if they believe their complaint should be given priority.
+That is a practical safeguard, but it also places some responsibility back on the complainant to recognise and report changing circumstances.
+For vulnerable people, or those already dealing with distressing public service failures, that may not always be simple.

 The SPSO’s own published findings often point to recurring problems in public administration, including communication, follow up, delay and inconsistent complaint handling.
 In March 2026, for example, the Ombudsman highlighted cases where timely follow up and consistent communication remained important areas for improvement.

-That should concern ministers, councils, health boards and every public organisation whose decisions may eventually land before the Ombudsman.
+A complaints system exists because people need somewhere to go when they believe a public body has failed them.
+If the review body itself becomes heavily delayed, where do you file a grievance against that?
+This should concern ministers, councils, health boards and every public organisation whose decisions may eventually land before the Ombudsman.
 A high volume of complaints does not automatically prove failure.
-But sustained increases in complaints, alongside lengthy allocation delays, suggest a system that needs attention well before cases arrive at the final door.
+But sustained increases in complaints, alongside lengthy allocation delays, suggest a system that needs attention.

 John Campbell